lixixibj/DeepTVAR-data-code/README.md

 The corresponding forecasts will be saved in the folder `benchmarks-code-data/DeepAR/eu_3_prices/`.

 #### 2. DeepState
-The following Python code will make predictions from 20 training samples using DeepState model
+The following Python code will make predictions from 20 training samples using the DeepState model
 ```
 python DeepState_EU_3_prices.py.py
 ```
-The output of forecasting accuracies in terms of APE and SIS at h=1,...,12 is
+The output of forecasting accuracies in terms of MSE, MAPE, MIS and MSIS at h=1,...,12 is
 ```
  ts
 0